Paul-Andrew-15/EX-2-Data-Manipulation-Language-DML-and-Data-Control-Language-DCL-Commands/Ex2.md

 ![Alt text](image-13.png)

 ## Result:
-To create a manager database and execute DML queries using SQL is executed successfully.
+Thus the manager database is created and DML queries is executed successfully using SQL .